flenter/django-progressable/README.md

     pip install -r conf/requirements.txt

-and:
+and (assuming the example project will be run via manage.py runserver):

     pip install -r conf/dev_requirements.txt

+After that the usual two commands:

+    python manage.py syncdb
+    python manage.py migrate

 Or check two files from the example project.

-* `tsktsk/views.py` here a task is created and also a corresponding TaskStatus objects
+* `tsktsk/views.py` here some task are created with their corresponding TaskStatus objects
 * `tsktsk/tasks.py` contains a task that updates itself on its progress
-* `dashboard.py` This is a custom dashboard that includes the 'Task Status Information' module
+* `dashboard.py` This is a custom dashboard that includes the 'Task Status Information' and 'Redis status information' module